 This bag contains 30.5 ounces of Fireline Pro synthetic insulation.
-It's also one of few budget sleeping bags to include a draft collar to better trap heat inside.
+It's also one of few budget sleeping bags that include a draft collar to better trap heat inside.
 Our testers believe its 19°F EN lower limit rating is accurate compared to other bags.
-This rank makes it fairly warm for a 3-season bag and warmer than all the award-winning budget bags.
+This rating makes it fairly warm for a 3-season bag and warmer than all the award-winning budget bags.

 The insulation that the Husted 20 uses to achieve its considerable warmth also increases its overall weight.
 On our scale, a size long weighed a whopping 3.14 pounds.
-This model is among the heaviest sleeping bags in the budget category and more than double the weight of a similarly warm premium bag, the Marmot Phase 20.
-The Phase 20, however, costs almost four times as much, but the comparison nonetheless highlights the Husted's subpar warmth-to-weight ratio.
+This model is among the heaviest sleeping bags in the budget category and more than double the weight of the best premium bags filled with high-quality down.
+These premium bags, however, can cost almost four times as much.
+The comparison nonetheless highlights the Husted's subpar warmth-to-weight ratio.

 This bag's synthetic insulation performs much better than down when wet.
 Its full-length zipper is effective at letting excess heat escape on warmer nights.
 Our testers also appreciated the passive draft collar in colder tempts because it effectively trapped their body heat inside.